-Gone are the days when a marketing person could claim that he/she is more interested in the creative aspect of marketing while the “Tech Stuff” are for the geeks and nerds.
-Today, marketers who have a tech background, or who are at least comfortable with technologies like CRMs, Email Automation, Social Media Engagement, Analytics, etc, are definitely prone to being more successful.
-Infact, it has almost become a pre-requirement.
+Gone are the days when a marketing person could claim that he/she is more interested in the creative aspect of marketing while the “Tech Stuff” is for the geeks and nerds.
+Today, marketers who have a tech background, or who are at least comfortable with technologies like CRM, Email Automation, Social Media Engagement, Analytics, etc, are definitely prone to being more successful.
+In fact, it has almost become a pre-requirement.

 As beautifully said on a renowned marketing blogger Scott Brinker’s blog, the following 5 forces in the industry have combined to create a perfect storm for marketing technology, and hence the increased demand for marketing technologists:

 - Migration of money from old media to new media

 - Cloud computing and the migration from IT to SaaS

 - Measurable nature of digital to demonstrate ROI